stef359/technical-assessment/frontend/README.md

 ### Criteria

 You will be assessed on how clean and documented your code is for the tasks you decide to attempt.
 Everything you need to run the Angular app is provided.
-It is up to you whether you want to write your own CSS or use CSS packages such as [Bulma](https://bulma.io/), [Bootstrap](https://getbootstrap.com/), or even [Angular Material](https://material.angular.io/).
+It is up to you whether you want to write your own CSS or use CSS packages such as [Bulma](https://bulma.io/), [Bootstrap](https://getbootstrap.com/), or [Angular Material](https://material.angular.io/).

 Remember, it's ok if you don't complete everything associated with each task, we want to see an attempt so we can see how you code.